jestenough/code-challenges/collections/learngo/23-input-scanning/questions/README.md

 ## What is an input stream?
-1. Any data source that generates contiguous data like Standard Input *CORRECT*
+1. Any data source that generates contiguous data like Standard Input
 2. An input from a user
 3. The contents of a file
 4. The contents of a website